haminhcong/kubeadm-experimental/kubeadm-openstack.md

 # kubeadm-gcp-experimental

-Experimental to deploy k8s cluster on VEXXHOST with etcdadm, kubeadm and calico
+Experimental to deploy k8s cluster on OpenStack Cloud Provider - VEXXHOST, with etcdadm, kubeadm and calico

 ## Presequite